webix-hub/docs/data/file_manager/events.md

 params:

-- targetId - {string} the id of an folder where an new file will be uploaded
+- targetId - {string} the id of the folder where a new file will be uploaded

 returns: